Mysticsilent/hass-repo/README.md

 Clone or copy this repository and copy the folder 'custom_components/xrp_trade_monitor' into '<homeassistant config>/custom_components/xrp_trade_monitor'

 ### Configuration
-Add a sensor to configuration.yaml
+1. Add a sensor to configuration.yaml
+2. Reboot homeassitant afterwards.

 ``` yaml
 sensor: